 Personal injury law is a broad area of the law that allows injured victims to file civil claims in order to seek compensation for their losses.
 There are many different types of personal injury cases, and numerous theories of law are used in building strong personal injury claims for plaintiffs.
 In many personal injury situations, the plaintiff will argue that the defendant was negligent and therefore responsible for injuries.
 In other types of accidents, the plaintiff may be able to argue a theory of strict liability in which she will not even need to prove that the defendant was liable in order to obtain financial compensation.

-At The Johnston Law Firm, LLC, we handle a wide variety of personal injury cases, including but not limited to:
+At Johnston Law Firm, P.C., we handle a wide variety of personal injury cases, including but not limited to:

 - Car accidents;